QTL-rocks/ShinyJWAS/shinyjwas/Information.md

 The application accepts comma-separated values (CSV) files.
 For each panel, a step-by-step introduction is provided by clicking the _Help_ button on the upper right of web page.
 Users can also check the example output based on the example data that can be downloaded by clicking the _Download Sample Data_ button on the upper right corner of the sidebar panel.
 All source code and example data can also be downloaded from the link: https://github.com/QTL-rocks/ShinyJWAS.
 The general introduction to all seven functional panels is given below.

+#### Important Note: given the time limit of the online server, for users who want to use ShinyJWAS for a lone time, we highly recommend using runGitHub("ShinyJWAS","QTL-rocks",subdir = "shinyjwas") to run the shiny app locally.
 ---------------
 #### Julia Scripts Section
 This section helps to generate a Julia script to run Bayesian analysis using the package JWAS.
 Users can define their models and several parameters in JWAS using the interactive interface.